 regardless of what ICANN org internally designs.
 While Option 2 calls for ICANN to open the second “cycle” a year later, given past history, previous delays, and general lack of confidence that a second cycle will occur when scheduled, together with a general concern not to be at the back of the queue behind all of the unprocessed applications from the first application cycle, those that want new gTLDs will not wait and take a chance.
-Therefore, the only differences that the small team was able to discern are purely internal, in how ICANN org goes about building the systems to support the different options which we understand leads to (or allows for) an overall condensed implementation timeline for Option 2.
+Therefore, the only differences that the Small Team was able to discern are purely internal, in how ICANN org goes about building the systems to support the different options which we understand leads to (or allows for) an overall condensed implementation timeline for Option 2.

-While the small team identified specific issues with Option 2, it is perhaps more important to note the issues with Option 1, which is the primary output of the ODA.
+While the Small Team identified specific issues with Option 2, it is perhaps more important to note the issues with Option 1, which is the primary output of the ODA.
 In reviewing the ODA and Option 1, there is an impression that the program design is based on a model of building the “perfect” state-of-the-art system which attempts to automate every single function, relying on in-house resources and seemingly building from scratch.
 The result, therefore, is a program that appears overly complex, time and resource intensive, and much more expensive than is necessary.
-The Council would presume that while existing systems from 2012 are not usable, at a minimum existing know-how and lessons learned (and the general approach of outsourcing or buying-in and adapting systems) would seem to help avoid the cost and delay of starting from scratch.
+The Small Team would presume that while existing systems from 2012 are not usable, at a minimum existing know-how and lessons learned (and the general approach of outsourcing or buying-in and adapting systems) would seem to help avoid the cost and delay of starting from scratch.

 Although a number of the risks set forth by ICANN org seem to be the right ones (for example, the risk of not being able to recover system costs since there is a lack of certainty about volume of applications), they have been exacerbated, and to some extent even caused, by the desire to create this state-of-the-art system.
-Thus, it is the belief of the Council that the need to even have an “Option 2” was brought about as a result of the overly aggressive ODA design.
+Thus, it is the belief of the Small Team that the need to even have an “Option 2” was brought about as a result of the overly aggressive ODA design.
 Because the program design for “Option 1” and its resultant challenges are the reason for exploring alternatives, it is imperative that the adopted build-out, that drives costs, timeline, and risk, holds up to scrutiny (i.e., what is necessary to support the program versus a wish list).

-The Council recognizes that it does not have all information needed to fully assess the validity of the program design, as details required to do so are not provided in the ODA itself, and the design of which centers around presumptions by the ODP Team as opposed to actual data.
-Nevertheless, the Council’s view is that the design can likely be simplified, thus minimizing the risks identified (and which resulted in the exploration of Option 2).
+The Small Team recognizes that it does not have all information needed to fully assess the validity of the program design, as details required to do so are not provided in the ODA itself, and the design of which centers around presumptions by the ODP Team as opposed to actual data.
+Nevertheless, the Small Team’s view is that the design can likely be simplified, thus minimizing the risks identified (and which resulted in the exploration of Option 2).
 For instance, in using customizable existing software and platforms, as opposed to building in-house and from scratch, the result would likely not be as complex or expensive.

-While the Council had difficulty in discerning the fundamental differences between Options 1 and 2, it did appreciate the more measured program development approach of Option 2, of limiting systems development and relying on more manual processes/procedures.
+While the Small Team had difficulty in discerning the fundamental differences between Options 1 and 2, it did appreciate the more measured program development approach of Option 2, of limiting systems development and relying on more manual processes/procedures.
 However, it was unclear why such an approach cannot be utilized for Option 1.
 Doing so would seem to have the benefit of mitigating the challenges identified for Option 1 without potentially compromising consistency with the SubPro Final Report.